Perspective | Tax season kicks off Feb. 12. Here’s what to expect.

 Tax deadline: The IRS says it expects more than 150 million tax returns to be filed this year.
 Although the start of the tax season was delayed until Feb.
 12, so far there is no indication that the April 15 deadline will be extended as it was last year.

 Stimulus payments: Many people who received economic-impact payments fear that this will mean more taxes.
-So first of all: No, any stimulus money you received will not be subject to income taxes.
+So, first of all: No, any stimulus money you received will not be subject to income taxes.

 Any number of glitches may have resulted in your not getting a stimulus payment or the full amount you were due.
 Or, perhaps you didn’t register with the IRS.gov non-filers tool last year.
 You may still be eligible for relief (if you meet the eligibility requirement).
 You’ll be able to claim the funds through the “Recovery Rebate Credit” when you file your 2020 return.
-Tax preparation companies, volunteers, and tax software should walk you through questions to determine your eligibility.
+Tax preparation companies, volunteers and tax software should walk you through questions to determine your eligibility.

 The stimulus money was paid out in two separate rounds.
 The payment for the second stimulus relief was automatic, so there’s nothing you can do to make sure you get it before you file your return.
 If you moved or changed your bank account information, you’ll just have to claim the stimulus credit of up to $600 when you file your return.
 This is also the case for the first payment.